nusco/narjillos/backlog.md

 # Narjillos Backlog
 #===================

+##Species Tracker
+* Clustering algorithm to count species
+* Report number of species on the console (or do it when analizing ancestry if too slow)

 ##Self-Regulating Ecosystem
-* Elements in environment
+* Atmosphere chemistry
 * Narjillos produce a molecule (based on visible body qualities - metabolic rate?)
 * Narjillos consume a molecule (faster reproduction? lower energy expenditure?)
 * Ecological Niches (tweak chemistry to encourage speciation)
+* (did I get sympatric speciation yet? if not, then maybe I need sexual reproduction)

+##Dish Edges
+* Kill narjillos who touch outer space
+* Limit panning to inner space (with some margin)
+* Auto-scroll viewport to stay within inner space
+* (Remove the concept of outer space altogether)

 ##Predators (Complex Interactions 1)
 * Fix sketchy collision detection (is this a bug?)
 * Rewrite collision detection to be independent of max speed
 * Narjillos eat other narjillos (pick target at random)
 * Remove food?

-##Dish Edges
-* Kill narjillos who touch outer space
-* Limit panning to inner space (with some margin)
-* Auto-scroll viewport to stay within inner space
-* (Remove the concept of outer space altogether)

 ##Ancestry Browser
 * Ancestry Browser